This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 • spooky_overload_shed_by_reason_total

-• route latency metrics
+• route latency and backend timeout signals

 • active connections and inflight pressure

-• recent config or backend changes
+• recent config, backend, or deploy changes

 Likely causes:

-• upstream or backend overload
+• overload self-protection

 • backend timeout surge